Flow Podcast: Repercussions

 On the same day, Estúdios Flow communicated through their social networks that Monark was no longer part of the group.
 Subsequently, Monark said that "I may have been wrong in the way I expressed myself, but what they are doing to me is an inhuman lynching".
 To which the Holocaust Museum replied: "Inhuman lynching is what they did to Moïse Kabagambe (...)
 You were wrong, so we reiterate our invitation!
 With an open heart!
 Come visit us, without fanfare!".
-On February 11, 2022, the Monark company denied any relationship with the youtuber, whose nickname is the brand name.
+On February 11, 2022, bicycle company Monark, from whom the YouTuber took his nickname, denied any relationship with the YouTuber.

 Performance

 Flow Podcast was frequently among the most watched podcasts in Brazil.
 The show debuted on Apple Podcasts' Top Podcasts chart on February 17, 2019, reaching the top of the chart on multiple occasions and on consecutive days — the first of which was on August 13, 2020.

 Sergio Moro participated in an interview on Flow as part of his political strategy for the 2022 elections.
 The live reached 82K simultaneous viewers, losing to Lula's audience on the Podpah podcast (292K) and Casimiro on Twitch (545,6K).
-Jair Bolsonaro’s interview on August 8, 2022 reached a peak of more than 16.000.000 viewers, surpassing Lula’s on Podpah.
+Jair Bolsonaro's interview on August 8, 2022 reached a peak of more than 16.000.000 viewers, surpassing Lula's on Podpah.